 Connery made the character his own, blending ruthlessness with sardonic wit.
 Many critics didn’t like it and some of the reviews were scathing.
 But the public did not agree.

 The action scenes, sex and exotic locations were a winning formula.
 Dr No, was a box office hit. made a pile of money at the box office.
 Even abroad it was hugely successful; with President Kennedy requesting a private screening at the White House.

 More Bond roles followed, including From Russia with Love (1963), Goldfinger (1964), Thunderball (1965), You Only Live Twice (1967), Diamonds Are Forever (1971) and Never Say Never Again.

 Despite his Bond legacy, it was The Untouchables that won him an Oscar for best supporting actor.
 His collection of awards also included two Baftas and three Golden Globes.
-He accepted his knighthood in 2000 dressed in full highland dress.
+He accepted his knighthood in 2000 decked out in full highland dress.